-The SEC's economists also have the empirical skills to model the potential impact of the methodological choices reflected in this article.
-Indeed, the SEC has, on occasion, engaged in detailed economic analyzes for the purpose of quantifying the impact of regulatory changes on market behavior.
-Thus, for example in 2004, the SEC created a one-year pilot to evaluate the effect of revised regulations concerning short selling.126 The SEC staff evaluated the pilot in a report which was released in 2007.127 In 2012, in connection with its consideration of reforms to the rules governing money market funds, the SEC staff empirically analyzed both the efficacy of prior regulatory reforms and the potential impact of additional reforms on the market, using a variety of complex empirical procedures, e.g., including Monte Carlo simulations.128
+The SEC's economists also have the empirical skills to model the potential impact of the methodological choices reflected in this Article.
+Indeed, the SEC has, on occasion, engaged in detailed economic analyses for the purpose of quantifying the impact of regulatory changes on market behavior.
+Thus, for example, the SEC created a one-year pilot in 2004 to evaluate the effect of revised regulations concerning short selling.
+The SEC staff evaluated the pilot in a report which was released in 2007.
+In 2012, in connection with its consideration of reforms to the rules governing money market funds, the SEC staff empirically analyzed both the efficacy of prior regulatory reforms and the potential impact of additional reforms on the market, using a variety of complex empirical procedures, including Monte Carlo simulations.
+In the second potential impact of additional market, using a variety of complex empirical procedures, including Monte Carlo simulations.

 Finally, the SEC has the flexibility necessary to engage in effective rulemaking with respect to confidence level.
-As detailed further below, the SEC can evaluate the extent to which the policy-based choice of confidence level is affected by volatility, market capitalization and industry as well as tailoring its requirements to reflect differences in the legal question to which the event study evidence is addressed.
+As detailed further below, the SEC can evaluate the extent to which the policy-based choice of confidence level is affected by volatility, market capitalization, and industry as well as tailoring its requirements to reflect differences in the legal question to which the event study evidence is addressed.
 The SEC can also study the effect of its initial rule and make subsequent adjustments without the barriers associated with formal legislation.